Platelet Inventory Management with Approximate Dynamic Programming: Case Study: Hamilton General Hospital (HGH)

-\textbf{Results:} In 2017, the historical fraction of days with a non-zero regular order was 82.7\%, with a total number of units ordered, average daily holding units, (estimated) shortage rate, and expiry rate standing at 2099, 9.9, 13.9\%, and 8.7\%, respectively.
+\textbf{Results:} In 2017, the historical fraction of days with a non-zero regular order was 82.7\%, with a total number of units ordered, average daily holding units, (estimated) shortage rate, and expiration rate standing at 2099, 9.9, 13.9\%, and 8.7\%, respectively.
 Regardless of the cost setups, all approximate policies demonstrate improvements across all performance metrics when compared to historical performance.
-For instance, implementing the Endog. policy with parameters $f=10, \, \theta=5, \, l=20$, and $h=1$ results in a significant 34.8\% reduction in the occurrence of days with non-zero order size.
-Furthermore, this policy leads to reductions of 4.7\% in order size, 33.1\% in average daily holding units, 66.3\% in shortage rate, and 57.1\% in expiry rate.
+For instance, implementing the Endog. policy with parameters $\kappa=10, \, \theta=5, \, l=20$, and $h=1$ results in a significant 34.8\% reduction in the occurrence of days with non-zero order size.
+Furthermore, this policy leads to reductions of 4.7\% in order size, 33.1\% in average daily holding units, 66.3\% in shortage rate, and 57.1\% in expiration rate.

 In comparison to the Deter. policy, ADP policies that account for shelf-life uncertainty tend to place smaller but more frequent orders.
-This helps to maintain lower inventory levels and mitigate the impact of shelf-life uncertainty on expiry rates.
-For instance, when the expiry cost equals the shortage cost ($\theta = l = 20$) and $f=20$, implementing the Endog. policy yields a substantial 45.3\% reduction in expiry rate and a 5.5\% decrease in costs compared to Deter. policy.
-We also observe improvements under Exoge. policy, i.e., a 32.8\% reduction in the expiry rate and a 3.3\% decrease in costs.
+This helps to maintain lower inventory levels and mitigate the impact of shelf-life uncertainty on expiration rates.
+For instance, when the expiration cost equals the shortage cost ($\theta = l = 20$) and $\kappa=20$, implementing the Endog. policy yields a substantial 45.3\% reduction in expiration rate and a 5.5\% decrease in costs compared to Deter. policy.
+We also observe improvements under Exoge. policy, i.e., a 32.8\% reduction in the expiration rate and a 3.3\% decrease in costs. \revision{Both ADP policies outperform the $(s,S)$ policy.
+In particular, when $\theta\in \{5,20\}$ or $\kappa=20$, ADP policies result in substantial decreases in both expiration and shortage rates compared to the simple $(s,S)$ policy.} \minorrevision{The LB policy (which relies on a lower-bound approximation of the value function) consistently yields higher expiration costs compared to the ADP policies.
+When $\kappa=10$, the ADP policies substantially outperform the LB policy.
+When $\kappa=20$ and the ratio $l/\theta$ ratio is high, the LB policy performs similar or slightly better than the ADP policies with respect to the total discounted cost, but perform poorly when $l/\theta=1$.}